MohammedLatif2/blog-indexer/README.md

 - Embed templates and static files inside binary
 - Option to skip initial indexing
 - Use environment variable for Dockerimage
+- Use login library with multiple levels